mGalarnyk/Python_Tutorials/Scrapy/README.md

 ![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/itemsFundrazr.png)
 <br>

-## First Spider
+## The Spider
-This is the code for our first Spider.
+Spiders are classes that you define and that Scrapy uses to scrape information from a website (or a group of websites).
+The code for our spider is below.

 ![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/fundrazrScrapyCode.png)
 <br>